CILab-USC/P4-DPDK_Fabric/README.md

 <body class="ht_kb-template-default single single-ht_kb postid-5016 single-format-standard wp-embed-responsive ht-kb" itemscope="" itemtype="https://schema.org/WebPage" data-spy="scroll" data-offset="30" data-target="#navtoc" data-new-gr-c-s-check-loaded="14.1196.0" data-gr-ext-installed="">

-<p>Aside from virtual software NICs (Network Interface Cards), the Data Plane Development Kit (DPDK) is supported by many physical hardware NICs,
-each contributing to performance gains in network applications.
-One of the major advantages of DPDK is its capacity to dramatically enhance network throughput and processing efficiency by bypassing the OS kernel.
-To fully observe these performance improvements, it is essential to use DPDK with real hardware NICs rather than virtualized or emulated solutions. </p>

-<p>SmartNICs are advanced network cards that integrate processing capabilities directly into the NIC hardware and generally support DPDK.
-They often come with embedded CPUs and domain-specific hardware (FPGA or ASIC) that provide hardware acceleration and offload various network processing tasks from the host CPU.
-When using DPDK with SmartNICs, these offloading capabilities can be leveraged to handle tasks like packet filtering, traffic management, and encryption directly on the NIC.</p>

-<p>Although DPDK is based on C programming, writing in P4 is generally considered more straightforward.
+<p>Network packet processing faces significant performance challenges due to kernel overheads.
+These issues have become more pronounced with the rapid growth of network traffic, leading to performance limitations in packet processing.
+To address these challenges, the Data Plane Development Kit (DPDK) was developed.
+DPDK bypasses the kernel and operates directly in user space, offering significant improvements in performance and latency for packet processing tasks.
+However, DPDK's steep learning curve presents a barrier to entry for developers and network administrators.
+In recent years, P4 has emerged as a language specifically designed for expressing packet processing data paths.
+Building on this development, P4-DPDK has been introduced as a new technology that bridges P4 and DPDK.
+It allows developers to create P4 code which is then translated into a DPDK pipeline, combining the expressiveness of P4 with the performance benefits of DPDK. </p>

-The Cyberinfrastructure Lab (CILab) at the University of South Carolina (USC) has developed step-by-step hands-on lab experiments on DPDK using the P4 language.
+<p>The Cyberinfrastructure Lab (CILab) at the University of South Carolina (USC) has developed step-by-step hands-on lab experiments on DPDK using the P4 language.
 Topics include fundamentals of P4-DPDK, P4 building blocks in the PNA architecture, parser implementation in the data plane, populating match-action tables, and others.
 The learner will acquire expertise to create, test, and deploy P4-DPDK applications on custom topologies in FABRIC.</p>